 I am applying to the University of XXXX because I am convinced that your DNP program is the best fit for my specific focus, on Africa.
-The greatest weakness in in my application is my age; I am 52.
+My greatest weakness in my application is my age; I am 52.
 Nevertheless, I pray that you will look favorably at my application because of my profound dedication to health care and nursing in Africa.
 I am from Africa, raised in Africa; I know my homeland very well, especially my native Cameroon.
 I am in good health and an extremely hard worker who lives for nursing.
 Upon my retirement in the USA, I look forward to dedicating the balance of my life to the development of nursing care in Africa.
 I fully intend to give my all to this area until I can no longer do so.

 As a wife and a mother, I came to America 25 years ago; I initially put my education on the back burner to support my husband, who earned his Master's and then his Ph.D.
 When my marriage ended, I raised my four children all alone while I went to nursing school.
 All my children are in college except the youngest one, who is ten years old.
 I now have 14 years of experience in nursing, and I finished my BSN this May 2013.
 I am currently working in two positions as a nurse, 64 hours per week, and I enjoy every minute I spend in uniform.

 My long-term goals for my professional career are to continue to build on my extensive nursing experience and become a leader in my field, especially concerning nursing in Africa.
 I now have extensive nursing experience in NICU and Med-Surg, and I am presently working in Psychiatry and substance abuse.
 My current position has helped me better understand the needs of people at the homeless shelter where I have spent a lot of what little free time I have.
 I also have a passion for diabetes education, HIV, and nutrition